 Outside Nkhata Bay Port, the main lake port in northern Malawi.
-Vessels such as the MV Ilala leave this port for the enclaves of Likoma and Chizumulu islands as well as ports further south.
+Vessels such as the MV Ilala leave this port for the enclaves of Likoma and Chizumulu islands in Lake Malawi as well as ports further south in Salima and Mangochi.

 After Nkhata Bay boma you drive through Vizara Rubber Plantation.
 The estate was established by Sir Henry Wickham in 1876 and has approximately 600,000 rubber trees.
 Vizara means “horn of plenty” in the local Tonga language.
 The plantation also processes spent rubber trees into timber.

 There are mangoes in Nkhata Bay.
 Lots of them.
 Roadside sellers around every bend and rotting ones under every other mango trees.